strong-code/sfbaybeat.github.io/_posts/2014-04-05-microsoft-open-sources-csharp-compiler-oracle-start-charging-developers-per-use-java-compiler.md

 3.5-inch floppies, accompanied with a hard-copy instruction manual and holographic license key sticker.

-Oracle also continues an ongoing lawsuit against OpenJDK for infringement of its copyright on the entirety of the Java API.
+Oracle also continues an ongoing lawsuit against OpenJDK for infringement of the enterprise company's copyright on the entirety of the Java API.